-In the fall of 1520, Martin Luther produced three treatises that were crucial in the history of the Reformation and that came at an important time.
-As the world responds to a new pandemic, Chris offers some historical and theological context for Martin Luther's 1527 letter, "Whether One May Flee From a Deadly Plague."
+The bull called Luther a “wild boar… As the world responds to a new pandemic, Chris offers some historical and theological context for Martin Luther's 1527 letter, "Whether One May Flee From a Deadly Plague."

+Chief among these are the three treatises written in 1520.
 Luther makes it clear that God gives humans a tendency toward self-protection and trusts that they will take care of their bodies (Eph.
-Chief among these are the three treatises written in 1520.